H.i.

 Nate Harms

-Nate comes with 10+ years of experience in scientific software engineering for processing and modeling chemical data.
-Nate obtained his bachelors in Chemical Engineering at Oregon State University and his doctorate in Chemical Engineering at Northeastern University.
+Nate Harms comes with 10+ years of experience in scientific software engineering for processing and modeling chemical data.
+Nate obtained his BS in Chemical Engineering at Oregon State University and his PhD in Chemical Engineering at Northeastern University.

 Nate began coding during his junior year of undergrad during an internship with HP Inc. At HP, he used learned Python and created a rudimentary database of inks.
 Although Nate’s undergraduate thesis was primarily wet lab research, Nate’s experience at HP motivated him to refine his coding skills in grad school.
 Under Professor Richard West, he became skilled at Python and developed software to perform automated transition state theory calculations for elementary reactions common in combustion.
 He has attended workshops on best practices for software carpentry and data science, and presented first-hand research at AIChE, ACS, and many other regional conferences.